Vietnam.vn - Nền tảng quảng bá Việt Nam

 On November 6, the South Korean Ministry of National Defense carried out a large-scale reorganization of its military generals.

-After appointing Admiral Kim Myung-soo as the new chairman of the Joint Chiefs of Staff (JCS) last week, the South Korean Ministry of National Defense has appointed Lieutenant General Hwang You-sung as the commander of the Defense Counterintelligence Command, replacing Lieutenant General Park Woong.
+After appointing Admiral Kim Myung-soo as the new Chairman of the Joint Chiefs of Staff (JCS) last week, the South Korean Ministry of National Defense continued to put Lieutenant General Hwang You-sung in command of the Defense Counterintelligence Command to replace Lieutenant General Park Woong.

 According to a South Korean official, because the new JCS Chairman used to be in the Navy, Mr. Hwang You-sung, a military expert, was appointed to support Mr. Kim Myung-soo in the coming time.